Mephi78/obsidian-help-de/de/Obsidian Web Clipper/Templates.md

 description: Learn to create templates that capture and organize web page metadata automatically with Web Clipper.
 ---
 #TODO
-[[Introduction to Obsidian Web Clipper|Web Clipper]] allows you to create templates that automatically capture and organize metadata from web pages.
+[[Obsidian Web Clipper|Web Clipper]] allows you to create templates that automatically capture and organize metadata from web pages.
 Example templates are available in the [clipper-templates repo](https://github.com/kepano/clipper-templates).

 ## Create or edit a template